 My circuit breaker or fuse tripped the second I plugged it in.
 It could be a fault in the light bars, but the most likely scenario is that you accidentally wired hot-to-neutral somewhere (black-to-white).
-Double check all your connections and fix the one(s) where you made the mistake.
+Double-check all your connections and fix the one(s) where you made a mistake.

 Nothing lights up.
-The most likely cause of this is a loose connection from the extension cord to the mirror.
+The most likely cause is a loose connection from the extension cord to the mirror.
 Redo that one.

-Only some of the the bars light up.
+Only some of the bars light up.
 It could be a bad light bulb.
 Check that first by trying it in a lamp that you know works.
-If that checks out, then the most likely culprit is a loose connection.
+If that checks out, the most likely culprit is a loose connection.
 The bar could be bad (although this is very unlikely.)
-Check the bar by wiring it directly to the extension cord.
+Check the bar by wiring it directly to the extension cord

 What about the bare copper wire on the light bar?

-You probably noticed there is a bare copper wire on the light bars.
-This is used for three wire circuits with three-prong plugs and sockets and is called the "ground wire".
-In a three wire circuit it is connected to the cover, frame and the ground wire coming from the wall socket.
-The idea behind this grounding is that should the frame ever become electrically "hot", the ground wire will provide an instant path to ground, short out the circuit and trip the circuit breaker or fuse.
-Without the ground wire, should the frame become hot and you were to touch it, your body could provide the path to ground.
-This would hurt like hell and could be fatal.
+You probably noticed a bare copper wire on the light bars.
+That's used for three-wire circuits with three-prong plugs and sockets and is called the "ground wire."
+A three-wire circuit connects the cover, frame, and ground wire from the wall socket.
+The idea behind this grounding is that should the frame ever become electrically "hot," the ground wire will provide an instant path to the ground, short out the circuit, and trip the circuit breaker or fuse.
+Without the ground wire, should the frame become hot and you were to touch it, your body could provide the path to the ground.
+That would hurt like hell and could be fatal.

-My building is an older one and doesn't provide three wire circuits in most of my rooms.
-For this project I would only be seriously concerned about safety if I were going to use the mirror in the bathroom, where water and bare tile could easily provide a ground path.
-In other rooms, with carpeted floors and no water, it is only slightly more dangerous to use the two-wire circuit than a three-wire one.
-And since every other light in my room is using two wires, I am not exposing myself to any more danger than I was before.
+My building is older and doesn't provide three wire circuits in most of my rooms.
+For this project, I would only be seriously concerned about safety if I were going to use the mirror in the bathroom, where water and bare tile could easily provide a ground path.
+In other rooms, with carpeted floors and no water, it is slightly more dangerous to use the two-wire circuit than a three-wire one.
+And since every other light in my room uses two wires, I am not exposing myself to any more danger than before.

-If you have three wire plugs in your home, then by all means feel free to modify the circuit above to include the grounding wire.
-Make sure that you attach the copper wire from the cover to the frame, using the small screw provided with the bar.
+If you have three wire plugs in your home, then, by all means, feel free to modify the circuit above to include the grounding wire.
+Make sure you attach the copper wire from the cover to the frame using the small screw provided with the bar.
 The ground wire from the cord will either be bare copper or (more often) colored green.

 Never attach the neutral (white) wire to the third (copper/green) wire!
-This is not only a bad idea, it is against the electrical code of the U.S. This might seem logical, since both white and copper are connected to ground.
-But there are situations where the white wire could become electrified.
+Not only is this a bad idea, but it is also against the electrical code of the U.S. This might seem logical since both white and copper connect to the ground, but there are situations where the white wire could become electrified.
 If this happened and you had the white and copper wires connected, you would not have a good situation on your hands!
 So don't do this.

-If you have a two-wire circuit and want to use a three wire one for safety because this discussion has left you in a panic, you can install a GFCI.
-I'm not going to explain how to do that here, but you can pay someone to do that for you if you don't know how.
+If you have a two-wire circuit and want to use a three-wire one for safety because this discussion has left you in a panic, you can install a GFCI.
+I'm not going to explain how to do that here, but you can pay someone to do that if you don't know how.

 Attach the covers